bbatsov/emacsredux/_posts/2021-04-07-run-shell-commands-from-the-minibuffer.md

 also the command `async-shell-command` (bound to `M-&`) that always runs shell command asynchronously.

+A cool trick with `shell-command` is to run it with a prefix (`C-u M-!`) - when you do this the output from the shell command is going to be inserted at point.

 One important thing to keep in mind is that the shell command will be executed in the directory (`default-directory`) of the current buffer.
 If your current buffer has a remote directory (you're using TRAMP), the shell command is executed on that